Bilen people: Religion

 The Bilen practice both Islam and Christianity.
+Around two-thirds of the Bilen are Muslim while the rest are Christians.
 Muslim adherents mainly inhabit rural areas and have intermingled with the adjacent Tigre, while Christian Bilen tend to reside in urban areas and have intermingled with the Tigrinya People (Biher-Tigrinya).
 Sunni Islam is followed by half of the Bilen, with the other half adhering to Christianity of various denominations.
 The religious diversity of the Bilen has aided the peaceful coexistence among them with little conflict arising due to religious differences.
-The Bilen were originally Coptic Christians.
-In the mid to late 19th century during the Egyptian invasion of the Keren highlands (1860-1876) the Bet Tawqe clan accepted Islam, adopting the faith of their new overlords.
-The Bet Tarqe clan of the Bilen adopted Catholicism at the hands of French missionaries who offered to protect them from Beni-Amer raids in the area during the second half of the 19th century.
-There are a few mission-converted Protestants and few Bilen have retained their old Coptic Orthodox beliefs.